DarkOceanInteractive/git-conventions/README.md

 local repository.

-> ⚠️ Beware:  to avoid overwriting other people's work, you should `pull` every ime before `committing` your work.
+> ⚠️ Beware:  to avoid overwriting other people's work, you should `pull` every time before `committing` your work.
 Otherwise, you might end up with an error when `pushing`, saying that your local repository is not synchronized with the online one.